Frequently Asked Questions

 weather conditions, and all speed limits must be observed.
 They will want to see you driving briskly and to ensure

 that you are not afraid to cruise at the legal limit when circumstances permit progress with safety.
-You could be asked
+You will be

-to follow a particular route using the roadside or gantry signs.
+using forward and reverse gears, and make a hill start.
 There could be one or two spot checks on your powers of

 - What manoeuvres are required?

 - The manoeuvres included are normally reversing round a corner, parallel parking behind another vehicle and

 turning around in the road.

 - Am I required to give a commentary on the Test?

 - There is no longer a requirement but it is recommended as it can show the examiner that you are reading the road and

 reacting appropriately.
 If you make a minor mistake on the test it can help him or her understand why.